Healthy Homes Assessment Riverstone Terraces

 Insulation Riverstone Terraces

-Underfloor and ceiling insulation is a requirement on all rental houses since July 1, 2019.
-Property managers and landlords are required to make sure that the insulation is up to standards that are in line with the latest standard.
-In some instances, old ceiling insulation as well as insulation within the sub floor space may require to be filled with or replaced.
+Underfloor and ceiling insulation has been compulsory for all rent homes since July 1, 2019.
+Property managers and landlords have to make sure that the insulation meets this new standard.
+In some cases, an existing insulation on the ceiling or in the subfloor space might require to be topped up or replaced.

-A house that is well-insulated will reduce the risk of condensation and lower the chance of mould and dampness and also makes it easier to the household to hold heat.
+A house that is well-insulated can reduce condensation and lower the chance of mould and dampness and will also make much easier to allow the house to hold heat.

-The "R" refers to thermal resistance and it is a measurement of how well the insulation resists heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The higher the R-value, the more efficient the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3